Bill Gates

 Bill and Melinda Gates in their younger days

 Bill and Melinda raised three children: son Rory (born 1999) and daughters Jennifer (born 1996) and Phoebe (born 2002).
-It is well-known that after Gates' demise, all his assets will be donated to charity.
+It's well-known that after Gates' death, all his assets will be donated to charity.
 Instead of spoiling his children with limitless wealth, Gates invested in their education.
 All three attended the same Lakeside School in Seattle, which their father once graduated from.

 Bill Gates with his wife and children